pypsa-meets-earth/pypsa-earth/doc/introduction.rst

 Introduction
 ##########################################

-PyPSA meets Africa aims at providing an open-source energy system model, named PyPSA-Africa, that describes the African energy system **by the end of 2021**.
+PyPSA meets Earth aims at providing an open-source energy system model, named PyPSA-Africa, that describes the African energy system **by the end of 2021**.

 .. raw:: html